Get assessed by a physiotherapist

 Surgery for a sprained ankle

 It’s unlikely you’ll need to have surgery for a sprained ankle.
-But if your ankle is badly sprained or isn’t getting any better, your GP may refer you to see an orthopaedic surgeon.
+But if your ankle is severely sprained or isn’t getting any better, your GP may refer you to see an orthopaedic surgeon.
 They’ll advise you whether or not surgery may be helpful.
 You’re more likely to need surgery if you’re an athlete at a professional level.

 Physiotherapy services